You are here

 Tweets played an important role following the terrorist attack on Drottninggatan

-In April 2017, a truck drove at full speed through Drottninggatan in central Stockholm, killing five and injuring at least 15 people.
+In April 2017, a truck drove at full speed through Drottninggatan in central Stockholm, killing five and injuring at least fifteen people.
 The terrorist attack shook Sweden, and on Twitter tens of thousands of people opened up their homes to those in need of protection using the hashtag #openstockholm.

 In a new study published in the scientific journal Nordicom Review, Minttu Tikka, researcher at the University of Helsinki, examines the role of ordinary people in the immediate aftermath of the terrorist attack.